 This is very good for the reliability of a connection.
-Imagine, for example, that you're trying to send an e-mail with a large document attached.
-If the document isn't complete,
+Imagine, for example, that you're trying to

 All of this reflects one of the fundamental assumptions of the Internet.
 Since the systems connected to the Internet are intelligent, the network doesn't have to be.
 TCP is an end-to-end model: the two machines connected to the network are directly aware of each other, and can therefore handle the unreliability of the networks that existed when the Internet was first designed.

 And it's ideal for file-oriented communications, where getting all of the data is more important than how quickly you get the data, and where you're sending a relatively small number of large packets.

 TCP, however, has a couple of problems.
 First, if you're transmitting lots of small packets, each one of which requires its own acknowledgment, then the overhead is comparatively large.
 Second, because each packet requires acknowledgment, TCP isn't good at “real time” communications.

 As a result, real-time applications like VoIP calls and Internet videoconferencing don't use TCP.
 They use a different protocol, UDP – the User Datagram Protocol.

 The Optimistic Protocol